each/draft-aname/draft-fanf-dnsop-aname.md

 had cached a CNAME record for a name, it would resolve queries for un-cached records using CNAME target instead.

-For example, given the zone contents below, the ooriginal CNAME behaviour meant if you asked for `alias.example.com TXT` first, you would get the answer "owner", but if you asked for `alias.example.com A` then `alias.example.com TXT` you would get the answer "target".
+For example, given the zone contents below, the original CNAME behaviour meant that if you asked for `alias.example.com TXT` first, you would get the answer "owner", but if you asked for `alias.example.com A` then `alias.example.com TXT` you would get the answer "target".